nfriedly/node-unblocker/readme.md

 ## Todo

 * Write more tests
+* Figure out how to test redis
 * Figure out how to test the cluster on Travis CI
-* Mobile-first design
-* Figure out what is keeping node open in app.js and kill it (this is probably related to the culster tests on Travis CI)

 ## Maybe Todo list